 - Share written information and documents through email and focus the meetings to questions and reactions, rather than presentation.

-- Create a recorded or video-taped message to ensure everyone hears the same message.
+- If you are connecting with a large number of people, create a recorded or video-taped message to ensure everyone hears the same message.

 - Determine who really needs to attend.
 Are you inviting people out of courtesy rather than necessity?
 Can agenda items be bundled in order that some participants can attend the part of the meeting that is most relevant to them?